A 3D printed block is being CNC milled for a boat plug used to manufacture a composite mold for a boat hull. Source | Foarboc Ltd.

 Additive manufacturing (AM) technology has introduced innovation into various areas of manufacturing and is particularly suitable for automating processes that traditionally required painstaking, intensive hours of manual labor.
 More specifically, operators have found ways to integrate large-format additive manufacturing (LFAM) to replace not just one, but several steps in the part production process.

-For example, Rapid Prototyping (Budapest, Hungary), a large-format prototype manufacturing company of more than 20 years, has seen success using LFAM to produce a variety of parts and tooling, showcasing the technology’s versatility and efficiency in modern manufacturing.
+For example, Rapid Prototyping (Budapest, Hungary), a manufacturer of large prototype structures for more than 20 years, has seen success using LFAM to produce a variety of parts and tooling, showcasing the technology’s versatility and efficiency in modern manufacturing.

 For years, Rapid Prototyping, which is owned by Foarboc Ltd. (Budapest), had been manufacturing molds from CNC-machined polyurethane foam and hand-laid glass fiber-reinforced plastic (GFRP).
 In 2020, the company was one of the first customers to acquire a standalone pellet extruder from LFAM supplier CEAD (Delft, Netherlands).